tstarti2/cit281-lab4/README.md

 # Lab Project: Building and Managing a Fastify Node.js Web Server

+Throughout this lab project, I focused on building a Fastify Node.js web server and effectively managing the project with Git and npm.
+Here's an overview of what I accomplished:

 ## Overview

-This lab focuses on building a Fastify Node.js web server and managing the project with Git and npm.
-Through a series of structured exercises, you will set up the project, configure the environment, handle version control, and implement basic routing with Fastify.
+The lab was designed to guide me through setting up a Fastify Node.js web server, configuring the environment, managing dependencies with npm, and implementing basic routing with Fastify.

 ## Goals and Outcomes

-- **Create an initial Fastify Node.js web server**
-- **Initialize a Node.js project folder using Node Package Manager (npm)**
-- **Add Fastify to the project using npm, and test using Visual Studio Code (VSCode)**
-- **Add a Git repository, exclude the node_modules folder from Git, and make commits**
-- **Fix MIME errors, test, and commit**
-- **Add a second route with query parameters, test, and commit**

-## Lab Structure

-### Part 1: Create Initial Fastify Node.js Web Server

-- Set up a basic Fastify web server to handle HTTP requests and responses.
+- **Creating an Initial Fastify Node.js Web Server:** I set up a basic Fastify web server to handle HTTP requests and responses.

-### Part 2: Initialize as a Node.js Project Folder Using npm

-- Initialize the project directory as a Node.js project using npm to manage dependencies.
+- **Initializing a Node.js Project Folder Using npm:** I initialized the project directory as a Node.js project using npm to manage dependencies.

-### Part 3: Add Fastify to Project Using npm, and Test Using VSCode

-- Install Fastify via npm and verify the setup by testing the server in Visual Studio Code.
+- **Adding Fastify to Project Using npm, and Testing Using VSCode:** I installed Fastify via npm and verified the setup by testing the server in Visual Studio Code.

-### Part 4: Add Git Repo, Exclude node_modules Folder from Git, Make Commits

-- Initialize a Git repository, add necessary files, exclude the `node_modules` folder, and make initial commits.
+- **Adding a Git Repository, Excluding node_modules Folder from Git, and Making Commits:** I initialized a Git repository, added necessary files, excluded the `node_modules` folder, and made initial commits to track project changes.

-### Part 5: Fix MIME Error, Test, and Commit

-- Identify and resolve MIME type errors, test the solution, and commit the changes to the repository.
+- **Fixing MIME Error, Testing, and Committing:** I identified and resolved MIME type errors, tested the solution, and committed the changes to the repository.

-### Part 6: Add a Second Route with Query Parameters, Test, and Commit

-- Implement a second route in the Fastify server that handles query parameters, test the functionality, and commit the updates.
+- **Adding a Second Route with Query Parameters, Testing, and Committing:** I implemented a second route in the Fastify server that handles query parameters, tested the functionality, and committed the updates.

+## Lab Experience

+Throughout the lab, I followed a structured series of exercises that allowed me to:

+- Set up a Fastify Node.js web server efficiently.
+- Initialize and manage project dependencies using npm.
+- Configure and test the Fastify server in Visual Studio Code.
+- Maintain version control of the project using Git, while excluding unnecessary files from tracking.
+- Identify and resolve errors in the server configuration, ensuring smooth operation.
+- Implement additional routes with specific functionalities, expanding the capabilities of the web server.

-By completing this lab, you will gain hands-on experience in setting up and managing a Node.js web server with Fastify, handling project dependencies with npm, and maintaining version control with Git.
+By completing this lab, I gained valuable hands-on experience in setting up and managing a Node.js web server with Fastify, handling project dependencies with npm, and maintaining version control with Git.